andywer/srv/README.md

 * Built for modern JavaScript / TypeScript
 * Functional - Take a request, return a response
 * Explicit - Clear static types
-* Easier debugging by immutable, but extendable data
 * Few dependencies & less than 1000 lines of code

 <p align="center">